Looking for a few easy ways to fit some random acts of kindness into your busy schedule? It’s a whole lot easier than you think.

 5. Give Compliments

-And if we really don’t have the time to write any notes, there’s always the good old-fashioned compliment.
+If we really don’t have the time to write any notes, there’s always the good old-fashioned compliment.
 We can give these to anyone, strangers included (but don’t be creepy).
 People care about what they’re wearing and how they look.
-People are often insecure, worried, and stressed, and complimenting something that we genuinely appreciate about them could change their day for the better.
+People are often insecure, worried, and stressed, and complimenting something that we genuinely appreciate about them could give them a pick-me-up to get them through the day.
 But that’s the catch: compliments must be genuine.
+Scrap the bumper-sticker sayings.
 There’s nothing worse than a sarcastic/half-hearted compliment, so choose your words wisely.

 6. Just Listen!

 We’ve smiled, we’ve held a few doors, and we’ve even thrown around a few compliments.
-And in most cases, each of those kind acts are a means to an end.
+And in most cases, each of those kind acts is a means to an end.
 But sometimes they aren’t, and if you find yourself shoulder to shoulder in the elevator with the person you just complimented (with 5 more floors to go), don’t shy away from a conversation.
-Give them a casual greeting and ask about their morning.
+Wish them a good morning and ask how they’re doing.
 People love talking about themselves, so listen to them.
 No one is naturally great at listening, so doing so might brighten their day.
 You might even make a new friend!

-Regardless of how we’re doing it, the most important thing about random acts of kindess for others is not expecting them to return the favor.
-We’re not kind for our own gain, we’re kind for someone else’s gain.
-If that isn’t our goal then we might as well not do anything at all.
-Showing kindness to just one person each day is a small but critical step to changing the world around us.
+There are endless ways to treat others kindly.
+Donating simple meals to a homeless shelter, showing gratitude towards others, and even donating gift cards to others are good deeds that can stretch a long way.
+Regardless of how we’re doing it, the most important thing about random acts of kindness for others is not expecting them to return the favor.
+Showing kindness to just one person each day is a small but critical step to changing the world around us, so put a few ideas on your bucket list.
 The best part?
 It’s completely free.